windycom/node-server/README.md

 Each file (a "service") must export an (asynchronous) `init()`-function, either as the default (`module.exports`) or as a named function (`module.exports.init`).

-The function will recieve the expressjs-app, together with an options object, and is free to do with `app` whatever it feels like (add middleware, set some routes etc):
+The function will receive the expressjs-app, together with an options object, and is free to do with `app` whatever it feels like (add middleware, set some routes etc):

 ```JavaScript